Tohsig/obsidian-front-matter-tag-wizard/README.md

-# Obsidian Frontmatter Tag Wizard - Beta
+# Obsidian Frontmatter Tag Wizard

 Tired of having to type `#` to get tag autocompletion in your [Obsidian](https://obsidian.md/) note frontmatter?
 I feel your pain.
 This plugin enables tag autocompletion in your frontmatter...and beautifully formats those same tags to boot!